 Can a Christian, or even a whole church, plant both feet firmly back in the dominion of darkness?

 We hang our heads in shame.
 There can be no arrogance.
 We are continually reminded by our Lord: by their fruits you will know them.
 It's all about engagement with our God.
 Anything less is boring religion and not worth the time or effort.

 Yet, paradoxically, our heads are held high.
 We are the children of God, our sins are forgiven, we walk in an intimately personal relationship with our Lord, we are confident of eternity – provide we continue in our faith, established and learning to stand firmly like adult flamingos on the kingdom foot.
 There can be no complacency; God is not to be mocked.

 So, will you join me today in being a flamingo, both of us striving to stand on one foot firmly planted in the Kingdom of Jesus?

 Why on Earth on a chiropractic site?
 No particular reason, except that chiropractors too are walking this lonely road of faith, endeavouring to make sense of it all.

 Not for a moment do I think Chiropractic more or less Christian that Medicine, but I do think as a profession Chiropractors are trying to get back to what is natural, whatever that is.

 For the Christian chiropractor, every adjustment is a laying on of hands, done with a prayer.

-Try treating your hip arthritis with these hip exercises and by taking anti inflammatory omega 3 before going for a total hip replacement.
+Try treating your pelvis with these hip exercises and by taking anti inflammatory omega 3 before going for a total hip replacement.
 And certainly mindful that swallowing bucketfuls of pills is a recipe for disaster.